Products in Development

 LEAPS is a patented, T-cell modulation, peptide epitope delivery technology that enables CEL-SCI to design and synthesize proprietary peptide immunogens.
 LEAPS compounds consist of a small T-cell binding peptide ligand linked with a disease-associated peptide antigen.
 This technology has been shown the potential in several animal models to preferentially direct immune response to a cellular (e.g., T-cell), humoral (antibody) or mixed pathway.
 Diseases for which antigenic epitope sequences have been identified, such as some infectious diseases, cancer, autoimmune diseases, allergic asthma and allergy, and select CNS diseases (e.g., Alzheimer's) may be potential candidates for development using this technology platform.
 More...

 * Multikine is the trademark that CEL-SCI has registered for this investigational therapy, and this proprietary name is subject to FDA review in connection with our future anticipated regulatory submission for approval.
 Multikine has not been licensed or approved for sale, barter or exchange by the FDA or by any other regulatory agency.
 Similarly, its safety of efficacy has not been established for any use.
 Moreover, no definitive conclusions can be drawn from the early-phase, clinical-trials data summarized on this page or elsewhere on this website involving the investigational therapy Multikine (Leukocyte Interleukin, Injection).
-Further research is required, and early-phase clinical trial results must be confirmed in the well-controlled, Phase III clinical trial of this investigational therapy that is currently in progress.
+Further research is required, and early-phase clinical trial results must be confirmed in the well-controlled, Phase III clinical trial of this investigational therapy that is currently on Partial Clinical Hold by the US FDA.

 ** No LEAPS investigational therapy has been approved for sale, barter or exchange by the FDA or any other regulatory agency for any use to treat disease in animals or humans.
 The safety or efficacy of these products has not been established for any use.
 Lastly, no definitive conclusions can be drawn from these early-phase, preclinical-trials data involving these investigational products.